aringq10/b1-goethe-anki-deck/README.md

 # This is the Anki deck of the B1 german word list by Goethe Institut **[(1)](https://www.goethe.de/pro/relaunch/prf/en/Goethe-Zertifikat_B1_Wortliste.pdf)**.

 ### It includes:
-- 5740 Cards (Includign Reverse Cards)
+- 5740 Cards (Including Reverse Cards)
 - 2870 Total Words
 - 1499 Nouns
 - 651 Verbs (with prepositions and their case where appropriate)
 - 720 Adjectives, Adverbs, prepositions etc.
-- 4589 Example Sentences with Audio
+- 4587 Example Sentences with Audio

 ### How It Was Made:
 1. Having found an already processed list of the words and their example sentences **[(2)](https://wejn.org/2023/12/extracting-data-from-goethe-zertifikat-b1-wortliste/#solution)**, I sorted them into three categories: Nouns, Verbs and Other.